KEY TAKEAWAYS

 What are the most common group benefits offered to small business employees?

-Small businesses most commonly offer health, dental, life, and disability insurance to cater to the different needs of their employees.
+Most employers commonly offer health, dental, life, and disability insurance under their group benefits for a small business package.
 Some employers may also offer Employee Assistance Programs (EAPs), Health Spending Accounts (HSAs), and other wellness benefits.

 These benefits are designed to support both the physical and financial well-being of employees, fostering a healthier and more motivated workforce.
 The most common group benefits include: